UniversalDependencies/UD_Tupinamba-TuDeT/README.md

 ## References

 * Ferraz Gerardi, Fabrício.
 2023.
-A RRG descritpion of Tupinambá.
+A Role and Reference Description of Tupinambá.
 Forthcoming